 Grade E (Poor): 0

-P-Reviewer: Ekine-Afolabi B, United Kingdom; Rather AA, India S-Editor: Qu XL L-Editor: P-Editor:
+P-Reviewer: Ekine-Afolabi B, United Kingdom; Rather AA, India S-Editor: Qu XL L-Editor: A P-Editor:

 Figure Legends

 Figure 1 Rectal compliance was assessed by five-line partition scoring.
 A: The shape of the wall of the intestine in the area where the bowel was at rest; B: Continuous contraction and relaxation of the intestinal wall in the area where the contrast agent passes through the intestine.